 - You see a request template for VPN access.
 You select this template and create the request for the customer.

 - You ask the questions that the system requires, and then you confirm and save the service request.

 - The system automatically initiates the corresponding approval and fulfillment processes that are associated with the SRD.

-- You inform the customer that she can check the status of her service requests at any time via MyIT, which includes an option to post questions or comments.
-You ask if there is anything else you can do for the customer, but she declines with thanks.
+- You suggest that the customer can check the status of service requests at any time via BMC MyIT, which includes an option to post questions or comments.

 How administrators configure this feature